 What information can my organization see when I enroll my device?

 Your organization can't see your personal information when you enroll a device in Microsoft Intune.
 Enrolling your device makes certain information, such as device model and serial number, visible to IT administrators and support people with administrator access.
-This article describes everything your organization can and can't access on an enrolled device, and explains why certain data is made visible.

 - Support person: This is the person or department at your organization that you're supposed to contact if you're having problems with your device.
 They provide technical support for device setup, enrollment, and access.

 - IT administrator: IT admin for short, this person or team of people configure the Microsoft Intune device management and enrollment settings for your organization.
 Some IT admins also provide technical support.